Gul Khan Nasir

-Gul Khan Nasir studied until Fourth Grade in his village.
+Gul Khan Nasir studied until fourth grade in his village.
 For further studies he was sent to Quetta where he was admitted to the Government Sandeman High School.
-He subsequently went to Lahore in order to pursue a higher education at Islamia College Lahore.
+He subsequently went to Lahore to pursue higher education at Islamia College Lahore.
 During his second year at Islamia College, a piece of coal went into his eye, causing him to leave education and return to Quetta.

 Lahore was then the hub of knowledge and political and social activities.
 The political, cultural, social and literary movements in Lahore made quite an impression on Nasir.
-When he returned to Quetta, Balochistan was split into several parts, namely, The Chief Commissioner's Province and The Balochistani princely states.
-The province of Balochistan was under direct British rule while the Balochistani States was indirectly controlled by the British through the Tribal Chiefs (sardars) and rulers, whom they had bought.
-In this situation the rulers of Balochistan were in no hurry to make the state progress and better the lives of its inhabitants.
-Because of these conditions, Nasir stepped into politics in order to join the other leaders who were fighting to liberate the people of Balochistan from the Imperialist powers.
+When he returned to Quetta, Balochistan was administratively split into several parts, namely, The Chief Commissioner's Province under direct British rule and the Princely states under indirect British rule through Tribal chiefs (Sardars).
+Nasir entered politics to campaign throughout Balochistan for an end to British rule over South Asia and curbing the influence of tribal chiefs over Balochistan.

 Boxing

 When he went to Lahore, Nasir saw the students taking part in different sports so he joined the college football team.
-He also learned how to box.
+He also learned boxing.